 So, all that to say…I know homeschool curriculum.

 Over the years, a handful of exceptional materials have risen to the top as curriculum choices that I continually turn to and can heartily recommend.

 Favorite Homeschool Curriculum: Top Picks by Grade

 Why no preschool recommendations?
-Formal curriculum in the preschool years isn’t necessary.
-I much prefer lots and lots of read-alouds, along with gentle, playful learning opportunities through nature walks, simple experiments, art, cooking with mom, hands-on exploration, dramatic play and the like.
+A formal curriculum in the preschool years isn’t necessary.
+I much prefer lots and lots of read-alouds, along with gentle, playful learning opportunities through nature walks, simple experiments, art, cooking with mom, hands-on exploration, dramatic play, etc.

-Most of you know our homeschool is eclectically Charlotte Mason in style.
+In case you’re wondering, our homeschool style is eclectically Charlotte Mason.
 In other words, the framework of our studies and schedule is built on Charlotte Mason’s principles.
 At the same time, we loosely follow a four-year Classical model for science and history AND utilize unit studies with project-based learning when appropriate.

 The curricula that I consider tried and true have worked time and again in our homeschool – which includes eclectic methods and children with very different learning styles.
 For those reasons, I feel like the lists I’ve provided are solid considerations for any homeschool.
 HOWEVER, it’s very important to understand that no two homeschools are alike.
 Take my recommendations with a grain of salt and always do what works for your family.